dextertanyj/CS3103-Computer-Networks-Practice/README.md

    The application first initializes the default global context, and updates it with the relevant command line arguments such as telemetry and blacklist data.
 1. An instance of the `Server` class is then created with the specified port number, which creates a TCP welcome socket bound to the port number.
 1. Thereafter, the application calls the `Server::listen` method which creates 8 child threads and begins listening on the welcoming socket for connection requests.
-1. When a client initiates a TCP connection with the proxy, the application accepts the connection and executes the `Server::handle_accept` callback on one of the threads.
+1. When a client initiates a TCP connection with the proxy, the application accepts the connection and executes the `Server::handle_accept` callback on the parent thread.
    This callback reads the client socket until a valid HTTP message has been received or an error occurs.
 1. Once a valid HTTP message has been received, the message is passed to the constructor of the `Connection` class for validation and parsing.
 This process validates the syntax of the HTTP request message, HTTP method, HTTP version, hostname and port information.
 In addition, the hostname of the server is also checked against the blacklist and the proxy request is rejected if a match is found.
    - If the received message cannot be parsed or handled by the proxy, the proxy sends an error message to the client and closes the connection to the client.